-This series actually started with the black and white images in New Orleans on the last day of Mardi Gras,1978, “when by fluke, I stayed at the same hotel as a group of crossdressers, one of whom became a friend,” writes Allen.
-“This chance meeting took me into a mostly closeted world of men who need to express their “feminine sides. .”
-Realizing early on that I had stumbled upon something potentially liberating and almost completely misunderstood, I set out to de-freakify, and to offer a different view.”
+This series started with black-and-white images in New Orleans on the last day of Mardi Gras 1978: “[W]hen by fluke, I stayed at the same hotel as a group of crossdressers, one of whom became a friend,” writes Allen.
+“This chance meeting took me into a mostly closeted world of men who need to express their ‘feminine sides. . .’
+Realizing early on that I had stumbled upon something potentially liberating and almost completely misunderstood, I set out to ‘de-freakify,’ and to offer a different view.”